IgorDuca/cartola-master/README.md

 ## About <a name = "about"></a>

-Algorithm to create CartolaFc team schemas based on most popular/rentable available players
+A.I algorithm that generates Cartola FC soccer schemas based on the most used and best rated players.
+Language: Typescript

 ## Getting Started <a name = "getting_started"></a>